hanifkhalid488/music-playlist-organizer/README.md

 Vite: A fast and efficient development build tool.

 Data Structures & Algorithms: Core DSA concepts including Doubly Linked List, Stack, Queue, and Merge Sort for efficient data management.

-Data Structures & Algorithms Used:

 Doubly Linked List: This structure is used to manage the main playlist, allowing efficient forward and backward navigation between songs.